sr-lab/pyrrho/README.md

 ## Next Steps
 This version of Pyrrho currently relies on a very basic Python implementation of password composition policies for proof-of-concept purposes.
 As a next step, we plan to integrate the tool properly into Skeptic by making it compatible with [Skeptic authorities](https://github.com/sr-lab/skeptic-authority-template).
 This will permit reasoning about software-specific password composition policy representations from within Coq and applying them to various password probability distributions.

+## References
+1. Saranga Komanduri, Richard Shay, Patrick Gage Kelley, Michelle L. Mazurek, Lujo Bauer, Nicolas Christin, Lorrie Faith Cranor, and Serge Egelman.
+2011.
+Of passwords and people: measuring the effect of password-composition policies.
+In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI '11).
+ACM, New York, NY, USA, 2595-2604.
+DOI: https://doi.org/10.1145/1978942.1979321
+2. David Malone and Kevin Maher.
+2012.
+Investigating the distribution of password choices.
+In Proceedings of the 21st international conference on World Wide Web (WWW '12).
+ACM, New York, NY, USA, 301-310.
+DOI: https://doi.org/10.1145/2187836.2187878
+3. Ding Wang, Haibo Cheng, Ping Wang, Xinyi Huang, and Gaopeng Jian.
+2017.
+Zipf’s Law in Passwords.
+IEEE Transactions on Information Forensics and Security.
+12. 2776-2791.
+DOI: https://doi.org/10.1109/TIFS.2017.2721359